The Temples of Abu Simbel

 The Temple of Hathor in Abu Simbel

 The Temple of Hathor is just as magnificent as the Great Temple; it's dedicated to the goddess Hathor and Nefertari, Ramses II's favorite queen.
-The exterior boasts six statues—four of Ramses II and two of Nefertari—each latter depicting an up-close and personal quality emphasized in their expression of stature relative to their king.
+The exterior boasts six statues, four of Ramses II and two of Nefertari each latter depicting an up-close and personal quality emphasized in their expression of stature relative to their king.
 These statues bring out the depth of respect and love the Pharaoh had for his queen, a queen who was to become one of the most powerful women of ancient Egypt.
 The Temple of Hathor forms a real piece of architectural art, signifying the role of women in ancient Egyptian society.
 Her statues are almost the same size as those of Ramses II, emphasizing her.
-The idea that the pharaoh and his queen were divinely connected is further supported by the interiors, which are also lavishly decorated with exquisite reliefs that depict numerous royal scenes of life and religious devotion.

 Abu Simbel temples are a UNESCO World Heritage Site today, with stones holding more than 3,200 years of history.
 The Abu Simbel temples are readily accessible from Aswan, both by road and air; most Aswan day tours are organized for an early morning trip to avoid the crowds.
-The best time to visit is from October to April, with these months having the freshest temperatures.
+The best time to visit Abu Simbel is from October to April, with these months having the freshest temperatures.
 Every year, twice, the Abu Simbel Sun Festival takes place, and it comes as one of the most amazing spectacles in Egypt.
 The entire world converges on Abu Simbel during this festival to watch the illumination of statues by sunlight.
-It tells how far along the minds of these ancient people had followed astronomy: the ability to use the natural forces around them to increase spiritually and politically over monuments of stone.
-This Temple of Ramses II at Abu Simbel must be one of the must-see locations for anyone interested in history, architecture, or the wonders of ancient Egypt during their Egypt trip.
+It tells how far along the minds of these ancient people had followed astronomy, the ability to use the natural forces around them to increase spiritually and politically over monuments of stone.